Engin-Boot/pong-stage-travikumar201/Stage0/game-setup.md

   When player A and player B enter their names and press start button

-  Then the game starts and update-ui module is invoked
+  Then the game starts and "update ui" module is invoked